 One, the other, or both – it’s your call.
 Some people like having a multi-tool so they can mosey around the seven continents tinkering with everything Wallace and Gromit style.
 In that case, I’d recommend the Leatherman Skeletool CX: it’s a nifty beast of a thing that’ll get you through most sticky situations.

 I’m quite a fan of Gerber knives.
 My experience with them has been that they have excellent construction and the blade never seems to dull (though the blade lock is hella annoying).
 Little and small is the name of the game so it fits in the palm of my hand and with a razor-sharp tip.
-If you’re currently questioning my intentions of travelling with a knife… well…
+If you’re currently questioning my intentions of traveling with a knife… well…

 Neck Buff ThermoNet Multifunctional Headwear